bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/start-working-in-bcgov-github-organization.md

 content_owner: Shelly Han
 ---

-# Start working in the BCGov GitHub organization
+# Start working in the BC Gov GitHub organization

-If you plan sharing code developed by or for the BC government, [evaluate the content](./evaluate-open-source-content.md) and get approval from your Deputy Minister.
-Deputy Ministers may choose to delegate this authority to Ministry Chief Information Officers (CIOs).
+If you plan to share code developed by or for the B.C. government, [evaluate the content](./evaluate-open-source-content.md) and get approval from your deputy minister.
+Deputy ministers may choose to delegate this authority to ministry chief information officers (CIOs).

 ## On this page
 - [Post existing code or projects](#post-existing)
 - [Initiate new code or projects](#initiate)
 - [Contribute to outside code or projects](#contribute)

-The BC government follows the Open Development Standard, which outlines the following:
+The B.C. government follows the Open Development Standard, which outlines the following:
-* [Minimum content requirements](./required-pages-for-github-repository.md): README, contributing file, code of conduct, and license
+* [Minimum content requirements](./required-pages-for-github-repository.md): README, contributing file, code of conduct and license
 * Roles and responsibilities
 * Basic mechanics of working in GitHub